tagspaces/documentation/docs/extensions/msg-viewer.md

 # MSG Viewer

-A TagSpaces extension allowing you to open email in MSG format.
+A TagSpaces extension allowing you to open emails in MSG format.

 ## Features